chrplr/AIP2015/11_text_and_file_manipulations/text_manipulation.md

 	f.close()
 ```

-Important: to end a line, you need to write a 'carriage return' character '\n'
+Important: to insert a  linebreak, you need to insert the character '\n'

 Exercice: write the numbers 1 to 1000 (1 per line) in a file 'numbers.txt'.